 After much deliberation by our judge….

-Congratulations to the those who were placed – some really nice images here, and well done to all those that entered.
-I cannot wait to see what 2019 has to offer.
+Congratulations to those who were placed – some really nice images here, and well done to all those that entered.
+I cannot wait to see what 2020 has to offer.